prettier/eslint-config-prettier/README.md

 npm install --save-dev eslint-config-prettier
 ```

-Then, add eslint-config-prettier to the "extends" array in your `.eslintrc.*` file.
+Then, add `"prettier"` to the "extends" array in your `.eslintrc.*` file.
 Make sure to put it **last,** so it gets the chance to override other configs.

 <!-- prettier-ignore -->
 ```json